jmettraux/ruote-beanstalk/README.md

 The receiver manages a thread that listens to incoming messages and feeds them to ruote via the engine or directly via a storage.

-### Ruote::Beanstalk::BsStorage
+### Ruote::Beanstalk::Storage

-There are two modes in which BsStorage can be used :
+There are two modes in which Storage can be used :

 * bound to a remote storage (client)
 * bound to the physical storage (server)